Justin Guarini (album): Background

 In an interview with MTV, Guarini spoke of the experience saying, "It really has been just Music Industry Education 101.
 I learned a lot from it ...
 And it's not a finger-pointing issue to me; I take as much responsibility as I can."

 Originally the song "Sorry" was planned as the first single release from the album, but later it was decided that there would be two "first" singles.
 "Sorry" was released to MTV and pop radio, while his cover version of "Unchained Melody" was sent to R&B and adult contemporary stations.

+Critical reception

+AllMusic's Heather Phares wrote: "In the end, this album isn't as surprising or diverse a debut as Thankful was, but its solid quality proves that the forces behind American Idol want their winners to make good pop albums, as opposed to one mega-hit single backed by 11 throwaway tracks.
+Justin Guarini might be calculated, but it's not cynical."
+Sal Cinquemani of Slant Magazine was critical of the "drab balladry" and "predictable R&B material" throughout the record but felt it was "a more cohesive effort" than Clarkson's Thankful.
+Henry Goldblatt of Entertainment Weekly gave the album an overall D+ grade, saying: "Even his most rabid fans will recognize Guarini's innocuous, focus-grouped, you-know-you-wanna-love-me ballads as songs that should be greeting Kmart shoppers."